moisestohias/CCNANotes/ICND 1/Part II/2 - Switch Configuration.md

 ## Show commands:
-show dhcp lease: Lists any information the switch acquires as a DHCP client.
-This includes IP address, subnet mask, and default gateway information. show crypto key mypubkey rsa: Lists the public and shared key created for use with SSH using the crypto key generate rsa global configuration command. show ip ssh: Lists status information for the SSH server, including the SSH version. show ssh: Lists status information for current SSH connections into and out of the local switch. show ip default-gateway show history
++ `show dhcp lease`: Lists any information the switch acquires as a DHCP client.
+This includes IP address, subnet mask, and default gateway information.
++ `show crypto key mypubkey rsa`: Lists the public and shared key created for use with SSH using the crypto key generate rsa global configuration command.
++ `show ip ssh`: Lists status information for the SSH server, including the SSH version.
++ `show ssh`: Lists status information for current SSH connections into and out of the local switch.
++ `show ip default-gateway`:
++ `show history`: